Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Higher Brown representability

 Here are some of the main examples of compactly generated $n$-categories.

 \begin{example} A finitely presentable $\infty$-category admits a set of weak generators given by the finitely presentable objects.
 Thus, for any $n \geq 2$, the homotopy $n$-category of a finitely presentable $\infty$-category is compactly generated (as an $n$-category).
 This follows from Proposition \ref{weak_gen_characterization} and Examples \ref{weakly_cocomplete_example} and \ref{finitely_pres_objects}.
-In particular, for any $n \geq 2$, the homotopy $n$-category of the $\infty$-category of spaces $\mathcal{S}$ is compactly generated and the set of spheres $\{S^k\}_{k \geq 0}$ defines a set of compact weak generators (see \cite{AC}).
+Note that this class of examples includes also the ordinary locally finitely presentable categories.
+Also, for any $n \geq 2$, the homotopy $n$-category of the $\infty$-category of spaces $\mathcal{S}$ is compactly generated and the set of spheres $\{S^k\}_{k \geq 0}$ defines a set of compact weak generators (see \cite{AC}).
 More generally, for any small simplicial set $K$ and $n \geq 2$, the homotopy $n$-category of the $\infty$-category $\mathcal{S}^K$ is also a compactly generated $n$-category. \end{example}

-\begin{example} The homotopy $n$-category of a stable finitely presentable $\infty$-category is a compactly generated $n$-category for any $n \geq 1$ -- again this follows from Proposition \ref{weak_gen_characterization} and Examples \ref{weakly_cocomplete_example} and \ref{finitely_pres_objects}.
+\begin{example} The homotopy $n$-category of a finitely presentable stable $\infty$-category is a compactly generated $n$-category for any $n \geq 1$ -- again this follows from Proposition \ref{weak_gen_characterization} and Examples \ref{weakly_cocomplete_example} and \ref{finitely_pres_objects}.
 In particular, the homotopy $n$-category of the stable $\infty$-category of spectra $\mathcal{S}p$ is compactly generated for any $n \geq 1$.
 More generally, for any small simplicial set $K$ and $n \geq 1$, the homotopy $n$-category of the $\infty$-category $\mathcal{S}p^K$ is also a compactly generated $n$-category (cf. \cite[Example 5.2.5]{NRS}). \end{example}

 The following result is our main Brown representability theorem in this section.
 This result is a generalization to $n$-categories of Heller's Brown representability theorem for ordinary categories \cite{He}, restricted to the compactly generated case.
 It also generalizes the Brown representability theorem for $(2,1)$-categories (or categories enriched in groupoids) that was proved in \cite{Ca}.